Italian conveyancing is the legal transfer of property ownership from vendor to buyer

-How long the Italian property purchasing process takes depends on all sorts of things, such as how many buyers and vendors are involved?
+How long the Italian property purchasing process takes depends on all sorts of things.
+How many buyers and vendors are involved?
 Often Italian properties are owned by several heirs.
 It may take time for all the co-heirs to agree to sell.
 Legal issues may also impact the the timing of the conveyancing process.
-For example, concerns about the location, whether the property is off-plan, partially built; there may be concerns about the condition or planning permission of an existing property.
-Basically then, the whole process can take weeks or months.
+For example, concerns about the location, planning, zoning, whether the property is off-plan or partially built.
+Basically, the whole process can take weeks or months.

 Although it is not a legal requirement in Italy to engage a lawyer when purchasing a property, an experienced property lawyer can guide you through the complexities of Italian conveyancing and related paperwork as well as help resolve any legal issues that come up along the way.
-And while instructing a lawyer may seem like an additional, and possibly superfluous cost, prevention is always a better, less frustrating and less costly solution than curing legal issues once you own a property in Italy.
+While instructing a lawyer may seem like an additional cost, prevention is always a less frustrating and expensive solution than remedying legal issues once you own an Italian property.

-How exactly can a lawyer help me with Italian conveyancing?
+How can a lawyer help with Italian conveyancing?

-Your lawyer will clarify the Italian property purchasing process for you and help identify what would be the best option in terms of purchasing structure, tax and any other issues relevant to your particular situation.
+Your lawyer will clarify the Italian property purchasing process for you.
+A lawyer can help identify what would be the best option in terms of purchasing structure, tax and any other issues relevant to your particular situation.
 Your lawyer will guide you through the process and provide legal support and advice throughout.

-There are things you may not know about the property just from viewing it with an estate agent or the vendor; structural and legal problems, which a lawyer can play a crucial role in identifying before you purchase.
+There are things you may not know about the property just from viewing it with an estate agent or the vendor.
+These include structural and legal problems, which a lawyer can play a crucial role in identifying before you purchase.

-In a worst case scenario, a failure to identify issues at this stage could generate consequences under criminal law.
-Once a property has been purchased, it may be hard to rectify any work which is later deemed illegal.
+For example, in a worst case scenario a failure to identify planning permission issues before you buy could generate consequences under criminal law.
+Once you have purchased an Italian property, it may be hard to rectify illegal work or planning discrepancies.
 In all likelihood it will be difficult to prove that the vendor was in fact the originator of the work.
-Legalising such problems can often be very costly and is even impossible sometimes.
-Illegal works, when discovered, can lead to seizure of the property and a criminal court case.
-Seeking compensation from the vendors generally implies a litigation in court, which might take years and sometimes could turn out to be pointless if the vendors are unable to pay compensation.
+Legalising such problems can often be very costly and is sometimes impossible.
+Illegal work, when discovered, can lead to seizure of the property and a criminal court case.
+Seeking compensation from the vendors generally implies a litigation in court.
+This might take years and sometimes could turn out to be pointless if the vendors are unable to pay compensation.
 You may end up with a property that is unsaleable in the future.

-Environmental factors could be important too – depending on the location of the property.
-Some regions of Italy are particularly susceptible to ground stability issues, such as landslides and earthquakes.
+Environmental factors could be important too.
+For instance, some regions of Italy are particularly susceptible to ground stability issues, such as landslides and earthquakes.
 Your lawyer can help you arrange geological and structural surveys.
-If anything out of the ordinary is found from the searches, your lawyer will be able to advise you what action should be taken.
+If the survey finds anything out of the ordinary, your lawyer will be able to advise you what action you can take.

-Throughout the Italian conveyancing process, your lawyer will examine and investigate all documents and paperwork before you enter in to any legally-binding agreements.
-There are three legal steps involved in Italian conveyancing.
+Throughout the Italian conveyancing process, your lawyer will check all documents and paperwork before you enter in to any legally-binding contracts.
+There are three contracts involved in Italian conveyancing.
 First, a Proposta.
 Second, the Compromesso and finally, the Atto di Vendita.
-Each contract entails handing over a deposit or payment.
-It is therefore crucial that you understand everything and resolve any property-related legal issues are resolved before you sign any paperwork.
+Each contract involves handing over a deposit or payment.
+It is therefore crucial that you understand everything and resolve any property-related legal issues before you sign anything.
 Your lawyer will also make sure that completion dates are agreed and arranged.